 Furthermore, this has resulted in large infrastructure solutions that serve all citizens and companies in their daily lives and interactions with the public sector.
 This includes a recent new and updated digital post -solution and the citizen portal borger.dk.
 Moreover, the second-generation eID solution MitID serves as a personal entrance key to both the public sector and parts of the private sector, e.g. banks.

 Danish citizens and businesses have generally welcomed the digital transition of Danish society, recognising the many advantages.
-Furthermore, there has been a large efforts devoted to help and guide those who find digital services hard to use.
+Furthermore, there has been a large effort devoted to help and guide those who find digital services hard to use.